sorz/nsupdate-web/README.md

 * Nginx (for rewriting URLs and HTTPS support)
 * `nsupdate` (possibly included in BIND)

-Note that this script only communicate with BIND via `nsupdate`, so you have to configure your BIND server allowing update records with `nsupdate` tool.
+Note that this script only communicate with BIND via `nsupdate`, so you have to configure your BIND server allowing updating records with `nsupdate` tool.

 ### Run as a service

-Add this systemd service file to `/etc/systemd/system/ddns-server.service`:
+Add this systemd service file as `/etc/systemd/system/ddns-server.service`:

 ```
 [Unit]